oracle-livelabs/database/kubernetes-for-oracledbas/bind-adb/bind-adb.md

 autonomousdatabase.database.oracle.com/adb-existing created
 ```

-## Task 4: Review the Existing ADB Custom Resource
+## Task 5: Review the Existing ADB Custom Resource

-The bind manifest create a new *AutonomousDatabase* resource called *adb-existing* in the *adb* namespace.
+The bind manifest created a new *AutonomousDatabase* resource called *adb-existing* in the *adb* namespace.

 To retrieve its details run (`kubectl get <resource> <resource_name> -n <namespace>`):